Godu92/Self-Host/README.md

 ## Starting

-Create and edit a `.env` file at the root of this project:
+Create and edit a `./.env` file at the root of this project:

-Example (also found at `.env-dev`):
+Example (also found at `./.env-dev`):

 ```shell
 HOST=localhost
 DOCKER_DIR=/var/run/docker.sock
 ```

-> Sadly this does not extend to `dashy/config` files as of yet
+> Sadly this does not extend to `./dashy/config` files as of yet

-Can be started either via the `scripts/start.sh` or the root level `docker-compose.yaml` file.
+Can be started either via the `./scripts/start.sh` or the root level `./docker-compose.yaml` file.

 > Note: certain services are not started automatically for one reason or another.
 Check what is in `EXCLUDED_DIRS` or what is commented out.

 ### Example

-- `start.sh`
+- `./scripts/start.sh`

 ```bash
 EXCLUDED_DIRS=("adminer" "appsmith" "directus" "remoteRhel" "testing" "wordle")
 ```

-- `docker-compose.yaml`
+- `./docker-compose.yaml`

 ```yaml
 #### Tools